MinecraftHopper/MinecraftHopper/_help/guides/installing-mods/index.markdown

 desc: "How to install mods in Minecraft"
 ---
 # Installing mods
 Mods are pieces of code (usually in JAR files) which change the way the game works.

-[Installing Fabric](/_help/guides/installing-mods/fabric/) (ReplayMod, Carpet, Sodium etc.)

-[Installing Forge](/_help/guides/installing-mods/forge/index.markdown) (Most modpacks and pre-1.14 mods)
+Mods are not created or regulated by Mojang, so some of them may contain malicious code or explicit content.
+One of the best and safest places to get mods and modpacks is [CurseForge](https://curseforge.com/minecraft), but they do not fully review all the mods on the site, so you still need to be careful.

+Most mods require a **mod loader** to run.
+The two most common ones are [Fabric](https://fabricmc.net), for mods like the ReplayMod, the Carpet Mod or Sodium; or [Forge](https://minecraftforge.net) For mods and modpacks such as RLCraft, SkyFactory, JEI and JourneyMap.
+We have a guide on how to install Fabric mods [here](/_help/guides/installing-mods/fabric/), and a guide on how to install Forge mods [here](/_help/guides/installing-mods/forge/)